You want to master Italian, right?

 With “Ripeti con me!”, you learn Italian intuitively by listening and repeating sentences.

-This audio material is also excellent to learn Italian in the car.
+This audio material only uses audio from native speakers and is also excellent to learn Italian in the car.

 The concept underlying this course is that you’ll improve your Italian by listening and repeating many sentences.
 As you go through the course, small changes are made to the sentences, moving different components in and out.